 Determining Pixel Values in Range Filtered Output Image

-operate similarly, defining a neighborhood around the pixel of interest
+similarly, defining a neighborhood around the pixel of interest and calculating the

-of the neighborhood and assigns that value to the output pixel.
-Note
+and assigns that value to the output pixel.
+By default, the